informalsystems/hermes/README.md

 ![Rust Stable][rustc-image]
 ![Rust 1.49+][rustc-version]

-Rust implementation of Interblockchain Communication (IBC) **modules** and **relayer**.
-The relayer is split into two crates: a library, and the relayer CLI comprising the main binary, called `hermes`.
+Rust implementation of the Inter-Blockchain Communication (IBC) protocol.

+This project consists of the following crates:

+ - The [`ibc`](https://docs.rs/ibc) crate defines the main data structures and on-chain logic  for the IBC protocol.
+- The [`ibc-relayer`](https://docs.rs/ibc-relayer) crate provides an implementation of an IBC relayer, as a library.
+- [`hermes`](https://hermes.informal.systems) is a command-line interface for the IBC relayer provided by this project.

-See the table below.
+See the table below for details.

 Includes [TLA+ specifications](/docs/spec).